Vishva066/On_Premise_Cluster_Setup/README.md

 Here we will be having one node as master node and other 3 nodes as worker nodes.

+## Firewall Rule

+If you are using any cloud provider go to their Firewall Rule and create a firewall to allow IPIP protocol also.

+Example for GCP firewall rule setup:

+Name: k8s-calico

+Network: Select default.

+Priority: Set the priority for this rule.
+Lower numbers indicate higher priority.
+(Defaults to 1000 if not specified.)

+Direction of traffic: Choose Ingress to allow incoming traffic.

+Action on match: Choose Allow.

+Targets: Choose All instances in the network

+Source filter: Choose IP ranges.

+Source IP ranges: Enter 10.240.0.0/24 or 0.0.0.0/0

+Protocols and ports: Select Specified protocols and ports and enter tcp, udp, icmp, ipip.(Small)

 ## All the Nodes

 Setup the hosts for kubernetes configuration.